Hasselblad 500C

 A few years ago, the light seals on the back wore out.
 This is a known age-related issue, and it prompted a general overhaul that included the body and lens as well.
 Steve’s Camera Service Center in Culver City, Calif. did excellent work on this. https://www.stevecamera.com

-Recently (2025), and despite 2+ decades of experience with this camera, and on an overseas trip, I managed to jam my Hasselblad while loading film.
-The camera was out of commission until I returned home where my local shop, Pro Photo in Washington, D.C., un-jammed it. https://www.prophotodc.com
+In 2025, despite over two decades of experience with this camera, I managed to jam it while loading film on an overseas trip.
+That was very embarrassing.
+The Hasselblad was out of commission until I got home where my local shop, Pro Photo in Washington, D.C., quickly un-jammed it. https://www.prophotodc.com

 References / further reading